Gladys Shelley: Songs

 During World War II, she wrote "Bundles for Britain", which Gertrude Lawrence recorded for the war effort.

 She is best remembered for the ballad, "How Did He Look?", recorded by over 100 different singers, which launched Eydie Gorme into stardom.
 She and Abner Silver wrote the plaintive tune, which remained a New York cabaret favorite for more than sixty years and became associated with performer Mabel Mercer. for whom it became a signature song.
-Other artists covering the tune included Carmen McRae, Eydie Gorme, Dakota Staton, Connie Francis, Vic Damone, Arthur Prysock, Kevin Mahogany and Mel Torme.
+Other artists covering the tune included Carmen McRae, Eydie Gorme, Julie London, Dakota Staton, Connie Francis, Vic Damone, Arthur Prysock, Kevin Mahogany and Mel Torme.
 The male versions sang the lyrics as "How Did She Look?"

 The recording of "My Country Has Been Good to Me", written and composed by Shelley, was sung by Robert Merrill.
 He introduced it at the opening of a Yankees game in hopes it would become a pop classic in the tradition of Irving Berlin's "God Bless America."

 Shelley wrote Margaret Chase Smith a presidential nomination campaign song for Smith's unsuccessful 1964 campaign for president; the song was called "Leave It to the Girls," and was sung by Hildegarde.

 Her song "Peace and Harmony" is in the Smithsonian Institution in Washington, D.C.

 Shelley's perennial song, "Christmas is Christmas", recorded by Arthur Godfrey, is used all over the world.

 General Motors used her song, "No Man is Going to Change Me", in all the G.M. cassettes.

 The song "Oliver Twist" launched Rod McKuen, who co-wrote it with her, into stardom.

 Nat "King" Cole recorded her song "Make It Last".